davegutz/movie_Scraper/README.md

 ## Install for your platform
 Open pycharm in top level.
-Install a python interpreter as venv.
+Install a python interpreter as .venv.
 Test that GUI_sqlite_scape.py runs using pycharm. run install.py